Any attempt to use Official Secrets Act against media 'reprehensible': Editors Guild

 -

-The Editors Guild of India on Thursday unequivocally condemned Attorney General's remarks before the Supreme Court pertaining to the documents based on which the media had reported on the Rafale deal, saying any attempt to use the Official Secrets Act against the media is as "reprehensible" as asking journalists to disclose their sources.
+The Editors Guild of India and other media bodies on Thursday condemned the government's stand before the Supreme Court on the Rafale deal reportage, and said any attempt to use the Official Secrets Act against the media was reprehensible.

-The Guild, in a statement, also denounced threats against the media in the matter and urged the government to refrain from initiating any action that might undermine the media's freedom and independence.
+The Guild, in a statement, denounced the "threats" against the media in the matter and urged the government to refrain from initiating any action that might undermine the media's freedom and independence.

-Attorney General K K Venugopal on Wednesday sought dismissal of a petition for a review of the apex court's earlier judgment on allegations over the Rafale deal on the ground that the fresh petition had relied on documents that were stolen from the defence ministry and that investigations were going on to find out if it was a crime and violative of the Official Secrets Act, it said.
+Attorney General K K Venugopal on Wednesday sought dismissal of a petition for a review of the apex court's earlier judgment on the Rafale deal on the ground that the fresh petition relied on documents "stolen" from the Defence Ministry and that investigations were going on to find out if it was a crime and violative of the Official Secrets Act, it said.

 These will intimidate the media in general and curb its freedom to report and comment on the Rafale deal in particular, the Guild said.

+"The implications and ramifications of the statements made by the top most legal officer of the government are not only for the media but also for the sources of information that journalists rely on.

+"These statements in addition to submissions made by the government in court that the Official Secrets Act had been violated contradict the very idea of a free press in an open democracy like ours," the statement said.

-Congress president Rahul Gandhi has been attacking Modi over the Rafale deal, alleging corruption and favourtism.
-The government has denied the charges.
+Congress president Rahul Gandhi as well as other opposition parties have been attacking the Modi government over the Rafale deal, alleging corruption and favouritism.
+The government has denied all allegations.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)